 Sensors in the prosthetic hand measure the pressure applied as the hand closes around or presses against something.
 These measurements are then recorded, converted into a specially coded electrical signals, and sent through wires to surgically implanted electrodes around nerve bundles in the forearm and upper arm.

 When the electrical signal reaches the nerves, it is transmitted through healthy neural pathways not affected by the amputation to the brain.
 The brain interprets the sensation signals as if they had come from a normal hand.

 These researchers have since been funded by DARPA to further advance the work.

-Electrical stimulation and SCI—In 2015, researchers at VA's Cleveland FES Center and Case Western Reserve University completed a 10-year clinical trial to test a surgically implanted electrical stimulation system in people with spinal cord injuries (SCI).
+Electrical stimulation and SCI—In 2015, researchers at VA's Advanced Platform Technology (APT) Center and Case Western Reserve University completed a 10-year clinical trial to test a surgically implanted electrical stimulation system in people with spinal cord injuries (SCI).
 During the surgery, electrodes are implanted in muscles of the trunk and legs, and leads are connected to a stimulator.

 By stimulating muscles, the system activates muscles to allow for standing, better balance, and exercise.
 Patients are given functional training and rehabilitation using the stimulation system, and are prescribed a course of exercise.
 Lab tests focus on strength, balance, and patients' abilities with or without the system.

 In 2012, APT Center researchers published a study in which they tested 15 people with spinal cord injuries who had received such an implant to help them stand and exercise.
 The 15 patients were tested once they learned to use the device, and again a year later.